alex314159/ib-re-actor-976-plus/README.md

 However, with the introduction of many more classes, most of which I have no use for and I'm not sure how to test, I've gone back to basics.
 In the vast majority of cases, if IB is sending you an Object as a result, you'll get an Object in the wrapper.
 The code to translate from IB classes and to IB classes is still there and has been updated to the best of my abilities, but it is not fully tested.
 Given IB changes things overtime, I think it is safer to use this code at the edge of your project, instead of inside the `EWrapper` implementation as it was originally done.
 The `demoapp.clj` namespace has some examples.

 I've also broken dependencies to clj-time, which itself is a wrapper around Joda time, preferring to keep raw IB results.
-The rationale for that is `java.time` supersedes Joda time and is easy to call directly from Clojure.
+The rationale for that is two-fold: first, `java.time` supersedes Joda time and is easy to call directly from Clojure.
+Secondly, interpreting IB results led to some very messy code, partly because IB themselves are not consistent with their use of dates, times, and timezones.

 ## Installation

-At this time, IB does not distribute the TWSAPI on maven central and I am not sure I have the legal right to publish myself so you have to download it manually from http://interactivebrokers.github.io/# and install it locally.
+At this time, IB does not distribute the TWSAPI on maven central and I am not sure I have the legal right to publish it myself so you have to download it manually from http://interactivebrokers.github.io/# and install it locally.
 The following instructions have been tested with Leiningen.

 From the download folder, go to IBJts/source/JavaClient and find the TwsAPI.jar file.
 Rename this file twsapi-version.jar (so for version 9.76.01 it is twsapi-9.76.01.jar) and copy it to  `.../.m2/repository/twsapi/twsapi/version/`, assuming your maven folder is `.m2`.
 So for version 9.76.01 you end up having `.../.m2/repository/twsapi/twsapi/9.76.01/twsapi-9.76.01.jar`.

 In `project.clj` add `:plugins [[lein-localrepo "0.5.4"]]` ad the end of the file.
 Then add `[twsapi "version"]` in your dependencies.

 I then recommend cloning this repo and having direct access to the source code instead of using it as a dependency.

+## Warning

+I've used ib-re-actor in live trading for many years, and I'm using this version now.
+I think it's stable, but I make no warranties, please test at length using a paper account.

 ## Usage